jomehri/An-Admin-User-permission-with-blade-example/README.md

-## Questioner
+## A simple blade dashboard with user permission

-A simple web application to add requests by a user, and accept/reject them by an admin.
-Having the ability up upload files in chunks.
+A simple web application with different user levels, simple blade files, and chunk upload to upload large pdfs, using database transactions (commit/rollback) and a few simple automated tests.

 ## Author